PostAgent — Print and Mail

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: it verifies addresses, locks a 15-minute USDC price, and does not charge or mail.
-It distinguishes from sibling tools like submit_paid_mail_job and pay_mail_with_shared_payment_token, and specifies it returns a paymentUrl for x402 payment.
+The description clearly states the tool's function: it verifies addresses and locks a 15-minute USDC price for a documentId, while explicitly noting it does not charge or mail anything.
+It distinguishes itself from siblings like submit_paid_mail_job and create_postcard_quote by emphasizing the quote-only nature and the document context.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.